Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Subgraph Counting Algorithms and Characterization of Patterns

-\textbf{Triangle counting in the host graph} We describe an algorithm for counting the number of triangles in a given host graph $G$ in \Cref{alg:triangle_count}.
+We describe an algorithm for counting the number of triangles in a given host graph $G$ in \ref{alg:triangle_count}.
 Note that counting the number of triangles is the same as counting the number of edges in the subgraph induced by $ N_G(v).$ It is well known that two $1-$WL equivalent graphs have the same number of edges.
-This ensures that if we run $1-$WL on the induced subgraphs in the neighborhood of $v$, taking color as a feature, we can guarantee the count of the triangles.
-On the other hand, we can see that running $1$- WL on graph $G$ will not guarantee the count of triangles.
+This ensures that if we run $1-$WL on the induced subgraphs in the neighbourhood of $v$, taking colour as a feature, we can guarantee the count of the triangles.
+On the other hand, we can see that running $1-$ WL on graph $G$ will not guarantee the count of triangles.
 Running $1-$WL on the entire graph takes $O(n+m)\log (n)$ and $O(n)$ space, where $m$ is the number of edges.
-Thus, running $1-$WL locally in the neighborhood is more space and time efficient.
+Thus, running $1-$WL locally in the neighbourhood is more space and time-efficient.
 Note that the running time is also dependent on the number of iterations, $h.$ Running $1-$WL for $h-$ iteration requires $O(nh)$ time.
-The quantifier depth of counting logic with $(k+1)$ variables is equivalent to the number of iterations of $k-$WL ( See \Cref{Iteration_number_logic}).
+The quantifier depth of counting logic with $(k+1)$ variables is equivalent to the number of iterations of $k-$WL ( See \ref{Iteration_number_logic}).
 For the case of triangle counting, we just need to count the number of edges, which can be done by running just one iteration of $1-$WL.
 So, the time required is $O(deg(v))$ for each $v.$ This can be done in parallel for each vertex.